privilegemendes/parking-platform/README.md

 - [x] Dashboard with available parking spaces
 - [x] Bar chart to visualize parking occupancy over the past year
 - [x] Total revenue generated from parking sessions
+- [x] Toast component for displaying success and error messages, and notifications

 ## Codebase Structure
 The codebase is structured as follows: